spamegg1/reviews/courses/ProgLangA/week4/hw3/README.md

       | a => 3
 ```

-The compiler would determine that x has type int.
+The compiler would determine that `x` has type `int`.
 How?
 Easy: one of the patterns is a integer constant.
-Thus, the other pattern named a must be an integer as well.
-And there you have it, we just inferred the type of x.
+Thus, the other pattern named `a` must be an integer as well.
+And there you have it, we just inferred the type of `x`.

 In our challenge exercise, this pattern would be expressed as